 If you are 13 or more weeks pregnant, you will be referred to your local District Health Board (DHB) for assessment.

-The abortion legislation is available on the New Zealand Legislation website.(external link)
+The abortion legislation is available on the New Zealand Legislation website.()

 The region served by EDU runs from Mercer in the south to Warkworth in the north.

-Alternatively, you may wish to visit the Auckland Medical Aid Clinic (AMAZ) located in Central Auckland where you can be assessed for an abortion at a similar cost.
+Altertnatively you may wish to visit the Auckland Medical Aid Clinic (AMAC) located in Central Auckland where you obtain an abortion for a slightly lower cost.
+You can also call them on (09) 638 6040.

 Epsom Day Unit offers two methods of termination of pregnancy.
 One is with medication and the other is with surgery.